ShumailaAhmed/AI-Workshop/README.md

 ```math
 m1 = b0 - LR * f'(b)
 ```
-We dont have to worry on about the math when we code, its just to know what is going behind the scene.
+We don't have to worry about the math when we code, its just to know what is going behind the scene.

 ### Code Implementation
-First we define the loss function and optimizer to reduce the loss
+First, we define the loss function and optimizer to reduce the loss
 ```
 ### continued from last section
 criterion = nn.MSELoss() #we will access the builtin loss function Mean Squared Loss